The Onion: Global Tetrahedron ownership, attempted purchase of InfoWars (2024–present)

+Print edition

-During The Onion print edition's 25-year run—from the publication's initial creation in 1988 to the end of the print edition in 2013—it was distributed for free in various cities across the United States and Canada as well as via paid mail order subscription to subscribers around the world.
+During The Onion print edition's initial 25-year run—from the publication's creation in 1988 to the end of the print edition in 2013—it was distributed for free in various cities across the United States and Canada as well as via paid mail order subscription to subscribers around the world.
 By the time the print edition of The Onion ceased publication in December 2013, it was only available in Chicago, Milwaukee and Providence.
 At its peak, The Onion had a print circulation of about 500,000 while the publication's websites brought in more than 10 million unique monthly visitors.
 Below is a list of all of the cities in which The Onion was distributed freely at different points from 1988 to 2013.